 Fig. 5.
-Evolution of plasma line radiation when a W flake of 1 mg is introduced (at t = 200 s).
+Evolution of plasma line radiation when a W flake of 1 mg is introduced (at t = 200 sec).
 Power is expressed in MW.

-(which can possibly be difficult to control in terms of plasma position, and may cause a disruption) [31].
-Figs. 6-8 shows an example of successfully recovery of the discharge after a W flake event.
-Note the alternance of NB and pellet injection shown in Fig. 7.
-The oscillations of β{pol} and l_i shown in Fig. 8, albeit significant, have been shown to still be compatible by the position control system with ex-vessel coils - thus same conclusions are expected for the in-vessel coils case.
+In these circumstances, the plasma controller tries to recover the lost fusion power by increasing the pellet injection frequency, and enhance central density, and also heating the plasma edge (where radiation is mostly located, since it is where the temperature is favourable for the impurities to radiate).
+This strategy is very effective, but also quite dangerous, as EU-DEMO is already operating close to the density limit [2], and an excessive increase of the plasma density can fatally compromise the stability of the plasma discharge.
+On the other hand, H&CD alone cannot help in recovering the fusion power on such short time scales, since at DEMO conditions all technologies (EC, IC and NB) primarily heat electrons, and the equipartition time to ions is quite slow.
+The main role of the H&CD auxiliaries is instead to counteract the enhanced electron line radiation due to the presence of W, this being mostly localised in the pedestal region, where the temperature is favourable.
+A careful balance between H&CD actuators and pellets injection has to be individuated to make such off-normal transients treatable.
+The most convenient approach seems to be increasing alternatively the temperature (via H&CD) and the density (via higher frequency pellet injection), in order to limit the overshoot in fusion power (which can possibly be difficult to control in terms of plasma position, and may cause a disruption) [31].
+Fig. 6, 7 and 8 shows an example of successfully recovery of the discharge after a W flake event.
+Note the alternance of NB and pellet injection shown in Fig.7.
+The oscillations of β{pol} and l_i shown in Fig.8, albeit significant, have been shown to still be compatible by the position control system with ex-vessel coils - thus same conclusions are expected for the in-vessel coils case.
 Note that no assessment of the technological feasibility of such control operations with NB has been carried out yet.
 This has to be understood simply as a power subdivision amongst ions and electron in the simulations.